Prospects of SETI by small size optical telescopes: Abstract

 \section{Abstract}

 In the present manuscript we consider the possibility of SETI by the small size (with diameters less than $1$ m) optical telescopes.
-Calculations are performed for parameters of a facility of Abastumani Astrophysical Observatory: AZT-14, Cassegrain Reflector with a parabolic mirror.
+Calculations are performed for typical parameters of the mentioned type of telescopes.
 In particular, we show that the techno-signatures of Type-2.x and Type-3.x civilizations might be detected.
 It is demonstrated that it is possible to detect as hot megastructures (up to $4000$ K) built around main sequence stars and pulsars as well as von Neumann extraterrestrial probes.

 \keywords{Extraterrestrial intelligence -- Astrobiology -- Telescopes}